OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ### Using the Project Explorer view

 The Liberty Tools plugin provides a set of launch shortcut actions to the Liberty projects shown in the explorer view.
-Users can choose these actions to perform a series of operations that can speed up application development.

 Maven Projects             | Gradle Projects :-------------------------:|:-------------------------:
 ![Dashboard context menu Gradle](images/maven-explorerViewContextMenu.png) | ![Dashboard context menu Maven](images/gradle-explorerViewContextMenu.png)

+(Note the Package Explorer view provides similar capabilities as Project Explorer.)

+## Running your application on Liberty using dev mode

+3 options are available to start your Liberty application in dev mode

 ### Start